 The Certificate program in Computer Repair Technology (CRT) prepares the successful student for an entry-level position in the field of computer repair.
 Students are provided with a solid foundation in hardware and software, basic networking, and coding.
-Graduates are prepared to assume a variety of positions such as: desktop support, help desk technician, and computer maintenance.
+Graduates are prepared to assume a variety of positions such as desktop support, help desk technician, and computer maintenance.

-The Computer Repair Certificate may be used as a pathway for students who may later want to enter an Associate in Applied Science Degree program in Computer Systems Technology.
+The Computer Repair Certificate may be used as a pathway for students who may later want to enter an Associate in Applied Science Degree program in Computer Science.

 Computer Repair Technology-Certificate

-First Semester Computer Systems Technology Courses Credits
+First Semester Computer Science Courses Credits

 CST 101 Introduction to College Learning or 1

 FYE 100 College Success Course

 CST 103 Introduction to Computer Systems 3

 CST 123 PC Hardware and Operating Systems 3

 CST 143 Web Applications and Development 3

 General Education Courses Credits

 ENG 101 College Composition 3

 Restricted MAT 113 Technical Mathematics I or 3

 Elective MAT 119 College Algebra

-Second Semester Computer Systems Technology Courses Credits
+Second Semester Computer Science Courses Credits

-CST 124 An Introduction to Linux 3

 CST 162 Network+ Certification 4

 CST 163 Computer Applications 4

+CST 170 Customer Service Concepts 3

 General Education Courses Credits

 Restricted MAT 114 Technical Mathematics II or 3

 Elective MAT 120 College Trigonometry

 Restricted ENG 215 Business and Technical Writing or 3

 Elective PSY 211 Human Relations or

 SPE 101 Oral Communications

 TOTAL CERTIFICATE CREDITS 33

-Note: MAT 119 and MAT 120 are recommended for those students who anticipate pursuing an Associate in Applied Science Degree in Computer Systems Technology.
-All 31 credits could then transfer directly into the degree program.
+Note: MAT 119 and MAT 120 are recommended for those students who anticipate pursuing an Associate in Applied Science Degree in Computer Science.
+All 33 credits could then transfer directly into the degree program.